-Role of the Board in Risk Oversight/Risk Committee
+Role of the Board in Risk Oversight

-One of the key functions of the Board will be informed oversight of the Company's risk management process.
+One of the key functions of the Board is informed oversight of our risk management process.
 The Board does not anticipate having a standing risk management committee, but rather anticipates administering this oversight function directly through the Board as a whole, as well as through various standing committees of the Board that address risks inherent in their respective areas of oversight.
-In particular, the Board will be responsible for monitoring and assessing strategic risk exposure and the Company's audit committee will have the responsibility to consider and discuss the Company's major financial risk exposures and the steps its management will take to monitor and control such exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
+In particular, the Board is responsible for monitoring and assessing strategic risk exposure and the audit committee will have the responsibility to consider and discuss our major financial risk exposures and the steps its management will take to monitor and control such exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The audit committee will also monitor compliance with legal and regulatory requirements.
-The Company's compensation committee will assess and monitor whether the Company's compensation plans, policies and programs comply with applicable legal and regulatory requirements.
+The compensation committee will assess and monitor whether our compensation plans, policies and programs comply with applicable legal and regulatory requirements.